Events

 Any person, group, early childhood care and education provider, or organization can participate.
 Here are few ideas:

-- Share on social media.
-Post about how access to early childhood education in your community is one of the most effective ways to prevent crime and keep our children, families, and communities safe.
+• Share on social media.
 Use sharegraphics and sample post copy from the community toolkit.
 Be sure to tag We Care for Kids on Facebook @nebraskacaresforkids and Twitter @wecareforkidsne.

 Register yourself or your organization as a We Care for Kids Day participant through the form below.
 Let us know what you have planned and how we can support you to make your celebration a success!